Penn Mutual Life Insurance

 When Penn Mutual was chartered in 1847 in Philadelphia, Pennsylvania, it became the seventh life insurance company in the country.
 It paid out its first death claim the following year and first issued annuities in 1888.

-Over its 173-year history, Penn Mutual has maintained a place at the forefront of the insurance industry, becoming the first major East Coast mutual company to offer universal life insurance in 1982.
+Over its 173-year history, the company has maintained a place at the forefront of the insurance industry, becoming the first major East Coast mutual company to offer universal life insurance in 1982.

 Penn Mutual’s Market Share

-Here is how Penn Mutual’s market share compares to the top 10 market share companies for individual life insurance:
+Here is how the company’s market share compares to the top 10 market share companies for individual life policies:

 |Northwestern Mutual Group||6.42%|